laguna wilcacocha

 Views Throughout Wilcacocha Lake Hike

 Once you get past the many houses, you will be on a trail labeled by signs.
-These signs will abbreviate caminar, which means to walk in Spanish, followed by Laguna Wilcacocha.
+These signs will be abbreviated “caminar”, which means to walk in Spanish, followed by Laguna Wilcacocha.

-Along these many different paths, you will be blessed with spectacular views of the mountain landscape.
-These will predominately be to your right.
+Along these many different paths, you will be blessed with spectacular views of the mountain landscape, which will predominantly be to your right.

-After about a mile alone on these trails, you will be led upwards to the lake where there will be even better views.
+After about a mile alone on these trails, you will be led upwards to the lake, where you will have even better views.

-The one thing about this hike is that it is in the straight sun and normally hotter than some other hikes around Huaraz.
+This hike is in the direct sun and is normally hotter than some other hikes around Huaraz.
 So bring sunscreen and plenty of water.

 laguna wilcacocha trail

 After a hotter hike than expected, we arrived at Laguna Wilcacocha.
-The lake was a lot smaller than I had anticipated but the views were still top-notch.
+The lake was much smaller than I had anticipated but the views were still top-notch.

-We started this hike later than we would have liked and this meant there were a lot more people at the top.
-You can walk around the lake in a couple of minutes pretty easily.
+We started this hike later than we would have liked, which meant there were a lot more people at the top.
+However, you can walk around the lake in a couple of minutes pretty easily.

 We stopped here for lunch and then headed to a small hill on the other side of the lake for some pictures.